 Bahr Gallery owner and curator Ted Bahr wrote a featured article that appeared in this Winter's issue of a quartly print publication, Vintage Poster.
 The 9-page article, entitled, "The Psychedelic Poster Art and Artists of the late 1960s," was a deep dive overview of the period and the art form.

 A nice write-up in Newsday on the current Exhibition at Bahr Gallery.
+Please note that the Exhibition has been extended through August 31.
 Read the article HERE

 Nice article on Bahr Gallery by Newsday!
 October 27, 2019.
 Check it out here